-In March 2015 the District Board adopted the 2013 Clean Air Plan.
-The 2013 Plan provides a three-year update to the 2010 Clean Air Plan.
-As Santa Barbara County has yet to attain the state eight-hour ozone standard, the 2013 Clean Air Plan demonstrates how the District plans to attain that standard.
-The 2013 Clean Air Plan therefore satisfies all state triennial planning requirements.
+In December 2019 the District Board adopted the 2019 Ozone Plan.
+The 2019 Plan provides a three-year update to the 2010 Clean Air Plan.
+The 2019 Clean Air Plan therefore satisfies all state triennial planning requirements.

 7.3 Offset Requirements